busterwood/Caching/README.md

 * when a collection happens `Gen1` is thrown away and `Gen0` is moved to `Gen1`
 * when an item is read from `Gen1` it is promted back to `Gen0`

-Internally, `GenerationalCache<TKey, TValue>` uses a lock (Monitor) to protect it's data structures, but the lock is releases if a read to the underlying data source is required.
+Internally, `GenerationalCache<TKey, TValue>` uses a lock (Monitor) to protect it's data structures, but the lock is released if a read to the underlying data source is required.

 ### When does a collection happen?